By Akash Patel, Outreach Manager and Writer, Science Entrepreneur Club

 I was a wet lab biologist, I did my PhD on drug-resistant populations in breast cancer.
-The moment when I realised that academic focus was really different from entrepreneurial thinking, was when someone presented a paper on a new drug molecule that could inhibit metastasis of prostate cancers.
-But I realised that it was never going to get to market as there was no patent on it and no way of commercially exploiting it.
+The moment when I realized that academic focus was really different from entrepreneurial thinking, was when someone presented a paper on a new drug molecule that could inhibit metastasis of prostate cancers.
+But I realized that it was never going to get to market as there was no patent on it and no way of commercially exploiting it.
 It was just another discovery that was going to be published and that was it.
-It led me to understand that sometimes if you want your science to get out there and have the best impact don’t publish a paper but start a commercial endeavour instead.
+It led me to understand that sometimes if you want your science to get out there and have the best impact don’t publish a paper but start a commercial endeavor instead.

 Forming a startup is really not that different from being a postdoc.
 People think that working in a startup is really risky, but the reality is that it’s no riskier than working in a lab where you’ve got only two years of funding.
 In fact, my job right now is pretty similar to that of a research group leader.
 I spend a lot of my time speaking to investors or writing grants, and I sit in a lot of meetings trying to guide people in the right directions throughout the business.